AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex5.md

 ![RTCDP](./images/next.png)

-On the next screen, you have to provide a name and folder so that Adobe Experience Platform can connect to the S3-bucket.
+On the next screen, you have to provide a name and folder so that Adobe Experience Platform can connect to the S3 bucket.

 ![RTCDP](./images/rtcdpsfs3connect1.png)